billiswruce/flowershop/README.md

 #### Description

-This webshop is created for a school project for order placement and payment through integration with Stripe.
+This webshop is a school project created for order placement and payment through integration with Stripe.
 Users can register, log in, and make purchases of products managed through Stripe.

 #### Requirements